mrmattkennedy/website/docs/insurance_charges.md

 y_train, y_test = y_data[:-test_size], y_data[-test_size:]
 ```

-In just a few lines of code, we've preprocessed our data to scale between 0 and 1 using the `MinMaxScaler` of sklearn.
+In just a few lines of code, we've preprocessed our data to scale between 0 and 1 using the `MinMaxScaler` of sklearn, and split the data into train samples and 100 test samples.
 Now, we can make our model - we can create a basic 3 layer network, with a batch size of 8 and 50 epochs.
 We'll use the standard `Adam` optimizer, as well as `relu` activations on each layer except the last - the reason for this is `relu` will prevent negative output from coming through, and some predictions could potentially be negative.

 ```python
 #Create model